SpaTrek/ZOOM/README.md

 ![avatar](docs/demonstration.png)

-Customed analysis code used in this study can be found [here](paper).
+Code used to generate results of this study can be found [here](paper).

 ## Tutorial
 Installation and guidance of ZOOM can be found [here](https://zoom-tutorial.readthedocs.io/en/latest/).